Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 Conley was on his feet and practically snarling. "*Great* plan, Spears. *‘The closer we get, the less danger we’re in’*?
 Where the fuck did you get that one from?"

 Berry cleared his throat.
-"W-well… we *are* v-very small…"
+"W-well... we *are* v-very small..."

 He smiled weakly when they all looked at him, but Ray could see a few little amused tics plucking at their faces, and Holly even covered a giggle.
 Conley remained stone-faced.
 "This is *hardly* the time for jokes, Berry."